Skip to content

 Underdelivering

-If your PPV content isn’t noticeably better than your subscription content, subscribers feel cheated.
-The content behind the paywall must justify the additional expense.
-Disappointed subscribers won’t buy PPV again.
+The creators who said this explicitly: if your PPV content isn’t noticeably better than your subscription content, subscribers feel cheated.
+The content behind the paywall must justify the additional cost by a margin that feels obvious.
+Disappointed subscribers don’t buy PPV again — and they often don’t renew their subscription either.

 No Strategy